 As mentioned above, for the transcript to exist and Copilot to reason over it, Copilot needs to be started ideally as the meeting starts, but this is not automatic.
 If Copilot is not started, the transcript is not started, and later on if Copilot is started, the earlier content is not available for “meeting notes”, “unanswered questions” and other prompts to Copilot that might be made.

-Starting Copilot when “On with transcript” is enabled looks like this:
+Starting Copilot when “On with saved transcript required” is enabled looks like this:

 Clicking the Copilot button in Teams asks to start Transcription